- Food

 Cocoa beans contain alkaloids that stimulate the central nervous system, mainly theobromine and caffeine.
 They are also rich in polyphenols, particularly catechins and proanthocyanidins; and provide significant quantities of phytosterols (8).
 However, the quantity of these compounds reduces during processing (roasting) (9).

-- Product Name: Raw cacao powder (from organic farming).
+• Product Name: Cacao powder (from organic farming).

 BENEFITS